RamonUnch/AltSnap/README.md

 ; Use 3 to always use the normal cursor, even when resizing.

-PearceDBClick=0

-; Set to 1 to disable the maximizing/restore on Alt+dboube-click.
-Instead the double-click will "pearce" through the move action.

 MinAlpha=8

-; Minimum alpha for the transparency action, from 0-255 (default 8).
+; Minimum alpha for the transparency action, from 1-255 (default 8).

+AlphaDelta=64

+AlphaDeltaShift=8

+; Alpha step for the transparency action, from -128 to +127 (default 64).

+; The other value is applied when Shift is pressed (default 8).

 And finally in [Performance] section
 RefreshRate=7